grantwall/testinggan2/README.md

-# Demo Website for "Learning and Understanding Single Image Depth Estimation in the Wild",
+# Mobile Monocular Live Demo
-Tutorial CVPR 2020
+Website for "Learning and Understanding Single Image Depth Estimation in the Wild", Tutorial CVPR 2020

 # Contact